Asymptotics of conductors of elliptic curves over Q: Prime and almost prime conductors

-In particular, considering this as a quadratic polynomial in $n$, the leading coefficient -432 is divisible only by 2 and 3, but the constant coefficient is odd and by our condition on $a,b\mod3$ either the coefficient of $n$ or the constant coefficient is not divisible by 3, thus the gcd of the coefficients is 1.
-Furthermore, a calculation shows that if we consider $\Delta(n)$ as a quadratic polynomial in $n$ then its discriminant is equal to
+with discriminant \be \Delta(n)=(-432)n^{2}+(-64a^{6}+288a^{2}b-216)n+(-16a^{6}+16a^{4}b^{2}-64b^{3}+72a^{2}b-27). \ee If at least one of $a$ and $b$ is not divisible by 3 and $(a^4-3b^3)$ is not a square, then $\Delta(n)$ is an irreducible quadratic polynomial (in $\ZZ[n]$). \end{proposition} \begin{proof} Considering $\Delta(n)$ as a polynomial in $n$, the leading coefficient -432 is divisible only by 2 and 3, but the constant coefficient is odd.
+Since our condition on $a,b\mod3$ implies that either the coefficient of $n$ or the constant coefficient is not divisible by 3, the gcd of the coefficients is 1.
+Furthermore, a calculation shows that if we consider $\Delta(n)$ as a quadratic polynomial in $n$ then its discriminant is equal to $(a^4-3b^3)^3$ which by hypothesis is not square and thus $\Delta(n)$ is an irreducible polynomial in $n$. \end{proof}